Olha1412/Test/README.md

 new file for conflict

-This is a test repository for a group !
+This is something absolutely stunning !
 🦁
 🌍🌍🌍🌍🌍🌍🌍🌍🌍🌍🌍🌍🌍🌍🌍🌍🌍🌍🌍
 🌈🌈🌈🌈🌈🌈🌈🌈🌈🌈🌈🌈🌈🌈🌈🌈🌈🌈🌈